 2. Research, research, research!
 Look into buying from brands that give back to the community.
 Although they are not 100% sustainable, at least your purchase will help in some way.
 For example, Uniqlo is considered fast-fashion, but they have a recycling initiative to give used clothes to the homeless.
 We support that!

 3. Give love to all the pieces you have.
 A new outfit is unnecessary for every occasion.
 Mix it up, restyle, and re-layer all your classic essentials.

 4. Check the care label and follow instructions to be mindful of every piece.
 Take care of your current wardrobe staples to increase their longevity.
 The longer they last, the less you will need to replace them.

 Starting is scary.
-Whether starting anew or starting over, it takes a lot to get us out of our comfort zone, but it is not impossible.
-I hope this article can ignite a sense of wonder, so you can start shopping intentionally.
+It takes a lot to get us out of our comfort zone, whether starting anew or over, but it is not impossible.
+I hope this article can ignite a sense of wonder, so you can begin shopping intentionally.

 —By Thy X. Phan (Your Daily Cup of Thy)